my-realm/musings/vulnerable-airports.md

 ### Imagine this scenario involving drones and airports

-Right now, as a mere human being with measly cognitive abilities and ordinary skills, I can guess that commercially available aerial drones can be used for laying shards on the runway of an airport, just before a commercial airliner is about to takeoff or land, so that those metallic or plastic pieces with hardened and sharp edges can rip into the tires of the airplane resulting in a tire burst, or worse, get sucked into the jet engine, and thereby, cause a fiery incident on the runway.
+Right now, as a mere human being with measly cognitive abilities and ordinary skills, I can guess that commercially available aerial drones can be used for laying shards on the runway of an airport, just before a commercial airliner is about to takeoff or land, so that those metallic or plastic pieces with hardened and sharp edges can rip into the tires of the airplane resulting in a tire burst, or worse, get sucked into the jet engines, and thereby, cause a fiery incident on the runway.

 [Such aerial drones](https://youtu.be/u2bQSKvZ2qI) could sneak into the airspace of an airport, lay their droppings, and then escape.
 The eventual "mishap" on the runway would take months or years to investigate.